 4. Getting addicted to fighting

 Yes, it’s an addiction!
 Once you start arguing about every little thing, there is no going back.
-You get addicted to the God damned DRAMA.
-You love being angry with them.
-You love when they try to make up for it.
-You love the rough make-up sex.
-You start falling in love with toxicity, without even realizing it.
-This often happens in a live-in relationship.
+I made a mistake in my relationship and lost my love.
+I got addicted to the God-damned DRAMA.
+I used to love being angry with him.
+And I used to love it when he would try to make it up to me.
+Who doesn’t love the rough make-up sex?
+I started falling in love with toxicity, without even realizing it.

 5. Not being able to create a balance

-One of the worst relationship mistakes that one makes is not being able to find the right equilibrium.
+Research points out that a flawed work-life balance spills over into personal relationships.
+People tend to overwork, get stressed and then take it all out on their partners.
+So, one of the worst relationship mistakes that one makes is not being able to find the right equilibrium.
 A relationship gets messed up when there is an imbalance.
 Work and relationship, family and relationship, friends and relationship, me-time and relationship…the list goes.
-You have to consciously put an effort in a relationship, it doesn’t just happen on its own.
+To find that balance, you have to consciously put effort into a relationship, it doesn’t just happen on its own.

-Time management and organizational skills can save you from a lot of trouble.
+Good relationships suddenly go bad, owing to lack of time management and bad organizational skills.
 Doing everything in the right amount is the secret to bliss in your romantic paradise.
 Spending way too much time with your partner as well as burying yourself in work to avoid facing the monotony of your relationship are both examples of common relationship mistakes.
 You need to avoid them by toeing the line of moderation.

 6. Relationship mistakes to avoid – Expecting too much

-Jeff Bridges, actor, once said, “In life and in movies, it’s a similar challenge, where you have expectations, and you end up in situations that are not meeting your expectations.”
+Actor Jeff Bridges once said, “In life and in movies, it’s a similar challenge, where you have expectations, and you end up in situations that are not meeting your expectations.”
 So, if you expect your partner to be your lover, your mother, your best friend, your mentor, all at the same time, you’re committing one of the most common relationship mistakes.